Have you ever wondered what your quilts would be appraised for?

 The TQG team are proud to provide this service every year.

-- Paperwork to Sharon 2 weeks before these dates please.
+Paperwork to Sharon at least 2 weeks prior to these dates please.

 How will my quilt be valued?

 When a quilt is appraised by the Guild, we follow the methods used by some of the larger inter-state Guilds.
 There are four qualified appraisers involved; three will value the quilt and the fourth will act as scribe.